 - Get rid of plant waste around the equipment.
 Once you’ve cleared larger refuse within a two-foot range, you can use a fine-bristled brush or vacuum to gingerly remove dust from the equipment’s fins.
-Crooked fins can also affect capability, so you can attempt to correct them with a dinner knife.
+Crooked fins can also affect capability.

 - Use a hose nozzle to gingerly clean the fins from inside the system.
 Don’t get water on the fan motor.

 - Restore the power.

 Low Refrigerant Levels

 When AC systems don’t have sufficient refrigerant, they’ll have to work much harder to remove heat and humidity from your space.

 Here are a few indications that your unit is leaking refrigerant: